bohyunshin/recommender/README.md

 ## How to contribute
 Although any kinds of PRs are warmly welcomed, please refer to following rules.

+* After opening PRs, all the integration tests should be passed.
 * Basic tests in `tests/` directory should be added.
 * Depending on input data type (pytorch dataset or csr matrix), you should integrate your implementation to `recommender/train.py` or `recommender/train_csr.py`.
-* When adding new models, please attach followings in `PR` and `README.md`
+* When adding new models, please include followings in `PR`.
-  * Experiment results using `recommender/train.py` or `recommender/train_csr.py` with your arguments.
+  * Experiment results including metric plot, metric value, loss plot after running `recommender/train.py` or `recommender/train_csr.py` with your arguments.
-  * Example command to reproduce model training result should be added.
+  * Example command to reproduce model training result.
-  * Logging file when executing model training python script.
+  * Full logs when executing model training python script.
-  * Training / validation loss for each epoch.

 ## Dataset currently supported